top of page

 The Procedure

-Some urogynocolgists maintain that Botox injections into the vagina for hypertonic pelvic floor muscles is a relatively painless and require only local anesthesia.
-Based on anecdotal evidence from PN sufferers on group sites patients who receive only local anesthesia experience sharp, intolerable pain.
-Many PN sufferers avoid trigger point injections because they find needle injections into the vagina too painful.
+Some doctors maintain that Botox injections into the vagina for hypertonic pelvic floor muscles is relatively painless and requires only local anesthesia (in the needle itself).
+Based on anecdotal evidence from PN sufferers on group sites and through Zoom meetings, most experience sharp, intolerable pain which is unnecessary.

 You will first enter a small room where there will be many others with a sliding door or curtain for privacy.
 Your nurse will come to begin preparations.
 This will include taking your vitals, confirming medications, that you have not eaten since midnight.
 The nurse will provide you with a hospital gown and ask you to remove all of your clothing.
 They will step out of the room to give you privacy.
 The nurse will return and continue to ask you routine pre-op questions.